 The Wirehaired Vizsla has a distinct dense, wiry coat.

-The Hungarian Vizsla dog coat is sleeker.
+The Hungarian Vizsla dog coat is short and sleeker.

 Theor coat is slightly greasy to help with high temperatures.